BOULDER.

 • Dining out: Casual meals ~$18-$25 per person; upscale dining $40+.

-While utilities and groceries aren’t outrageously priced, everyday expenses can add up quickly.
+While utilities and groceries aren’t outrageously priced, everyday living expenses in Boulder Colorado can add up quickly.
 This is especially true if you’re into farm-to-table dining, artisan coffee, or shopping at boutique outdoor gear stores.

 Transportation Costs: Driving vs. Public Transit